juki90/stackx-task-mgmt-app/server-rest-express/README.md

 ### 2. Setting up DB with Docker Compose

-To set up Postgres amd Postgres Admin dashboard, use following command in different terminal window:
+To set up Postgres and Postgres Admin dashboard, use following command in different terminal window:

 `docker compose -f docker-compose.dev.yml  up`

 (and `docker compose -f docker-compose.dev.yml down` to stop it)

 ### 3. Running server

+Install dependencies:

+`npm install`

 Run this command only for the first time: